cabuelow/enabling-profiles-app/README.md

-# Enabling profiles for coastal wetland conservation
+# Theories of change for coastal wetland ecosystem conservation

 Tour the web app [here](https://cbuelow.shinyapps.io/enabling-profiles)

-Please cite Buelow et al. (*under review*) *'Global opportunities for vegetated coastal wetland conservation'* in **People and Nature** if you use output from this app.
+Please cite Buelow et al. (*in prep*) *'Enabling conservation theories of change'* if you use output from this app.

-Find additional data and code for all analyses [here](https://github.com/cabuelow/conservation-opportunity)
+Find additional data and code for all analyses [here](https://github.com/cabuelow/enabling-theories-of-change)

 [About](#about) | [Indicators and data sources for enabling mechanisms](#indicators-and-data-sources-for-enabling-mechanisms) | [License](LICENSE)